axlan/gdx_tactics/DEV_JOURNAL.md

+# 12/8 Making a playable tutorial

+Working on adding the last few pieces of functionality to actually make the tutorial playable.

+# 12/8 Looking at resizing options

+After making the Android build, it was clear that I'd have to alter how text/button scaling worked to support that.

+I did a little experimenting, but it seems like the primary issue is that Bitmap fonts aren't going to scale in a sensible way.
+It seems like I'll need to add logic for choosing font sizes based on resolution.

+I can either manually generate a set of bitmap fonts or use https://github.com/libgdx/libgdx/wiki/Gdx-freetype .

 # 12/7 Working on HTML build

 I wanted to make sure the cross compiling was going to work before I finished things up.
 I generated a new project and tried to incorporate the HTML build into my main project.